GEGirlsWhoCode/AlexaSkill/README.md

 5. Link the Alexa skill to the service using the App Id ARN.
 6. Save and build the model.

-Next, find the two places in the code where you need put this information.
-Take the app id that we copied from the Alexa Developer console and link it to the code.
+Next, take the app id that we copied from the Alexa Developer console and link it to the code.

 ### Task 2
 In this task, we'll hard-code response messages that Alexa would say to a user if the user were to try to invoke the Skill.
 These messages are just filler for now - we'll use these messages to verify all the Alexa handlers are being correctly invoked.